erov/blockchain-hw5/README.md

 I guess, code is good doced, so you can find any needed function explanation inside.

 ## Preparing
 Node.js must be installed before work starting.
-Moreover, there is some modules that we need in:
+Moreover, there are some modules that we need in:
 ```
 npm install --save-dev hardhat
 npm install module '@openzeppelin/contracts'